Looking for some family-friendly hikes near Philadelphia! We’ve got you covered!

 Hawk Mountain Sanctuary – Multiple Trails

-Hawk Mountain Sanctuary in Kempton, PA, has several hiking trails that range from accessible to difficult.
+Hawk Mountain Sanctuary offers some of the best family-friendly hiking in Berks County.
+Located in Kempton, PA, it has several hiking trails that range from accessible to difficult.

 The most popular trail is the Lookout Trail, which leads to the top of Kittatinny Ridge and gives 200° views of the surrounding area.
 The Lookout Trail is a one-mile, out-and-back trail that starts off easy and progresses to moderate about halfway through the trail.

-There are several overlooks on the trail, including the Sunset Overlook, which requires ascending several large boulders and navigating a rocky trail.
+There are multiple overlooks on the trail, including the Sunset Overlook, which requires ascending several large boulders and navigating a rocky trail.

 The accessible trail is the Silhouette Trail, a 900-foot-long paved and gravel trail that leads to the South Overlook.